dermeck/feeds-sidebar/Readme.md

 # Feeds Sidebar

-A Firefox Extensions to manage Web Feeds in the Sidebar.
+A Firefox Extension to manage Web Feeds in the Sidebar.

 ---